NZMSA/2018-Phase-1/2. Docker + Azure CLI set up/Azure Web App For Containers/Readme.md

 ![Web app for Containers](images/webappForContainers4.png)

-1. As we have created and push our docker image to Azure Container Registry, let's go ahead and select that.
+1. As we have created and pushed our docker image to Azure Container Registry, let's go ahead and select that.

 2. Select your registry name.